-For example we have some projects where client’s team perform project manager and marketer roles.
-We just do design and development
+For example, we have some projects where the client’s team fulfills project manager and marketer roles.
+We do design and development

-Interesting enough, at certain point this new for our team offer - MVP creation - marked the transition from ecommerce only nich to a wider state of being.
+Interesting enough, at a certain point this new for our team offer - MVP creation - marked the transition from e-commerce only niche to a broader state of being.